InBy Holly Barry, @HJBarry

 It is no exaggeration to say that our world has been taken over by plastic.
 Life in plastic is anything but fantastic.
-The rapid escalation of plastic use has been happening for many years but only recently has plastic pollution become such a hot topic as people are shocked and therefore compelled into taking immediate action.
+The rapid escalation of plastic use has been happening for many years.
+As a hot topic, its only recently people are shocked and therefore compelled into taking immediate action.

 Plastic pollution critically affects land and water across the globe.
 Living organisms can be seriously harmed or die through:

 - Mistaking plastic for food and ingesting it